RowSquared/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8, ploomber...
 │
+├── pipelines.yaml     <- Pipeline configuration file.
+It is reccomended to keep it at this level │                         as it might broke if moved into other folders. further info at https://docs.ploomber.io/en/stable/user-guide/index.html
+│
 └── {{ cookiecutter.module_name }}                <- Source code for use in this project.
     │